Comment on page

 - Instead of a client sending passwords to the in plaintext, the password is hashed before being sent.
 Hashing is done without salt.

-- NTLM supports cryptographic algorithms which are all considered vulnerable.
+- NTLM uses cryptographic algorithms which are all considered vulnerable.

 NTLM itself superseded the LM authentication protocol in 1993, mostly reusing the authentication mechanism while introducing the concept of the domain controller.
 In LM the password hashes had to be stored on every server which a user wanted to authenticate against.
 With usage of domain controllers, NTLM instead centralized the location of password hashes to a much smaller set of server which were trusted, the domain controllers.